 Speech analytics software such as Conversation Analytics can quickly identify frequently asked questions or simple issues, and you can use this intel to build better FAQ sections on your website.
 With the smaller issues taken care of, your agents can focus on the most profitable calls and work on improving your sales closing ratio.
 This also sets the right tone for future interactions and long-term customer retention.

 Perfect your objection handling

-Call intelligence software can monitor conversations to flag keywords or trends before you’re even aware of them and tie these trends to positive or negative call outcomes, so you know what to do more, or less of.
+Call intelligence software monitor conversations to flag keywords or trends before you’re even aware of them.
+You can then tie these trends to positive or negative call outcomes, so you know what to do more, or less of.
 This puts you in a unique position to perfect your objection handling, based on thousands of previous customer calls.

-Using data from thousands of phone calls that have gone before you, you can tap into insights at scale and analyse how agents have been able to handle objections in the past.
-What words, phrases, solutions or incentives did they offer transform hesitant or concerned callers into happy customers?
+Using data from thousands of phone calls that have gone before you, you can tap into insights at scale and analyse how agents have handled objections in the past.
+What words, phrases, solutions or incentives did they offer to transform hesitant or concerned callers into happy customers?
 This is the kind of information that will help you effortlessly close more phone sales and boost your call centre revenue.